buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: Touch
 * **Duration**: 24 hours

 Until the spell ends, one willing creature you touch is immune to any effect that would sense its emotions or read its thoughts, divination spells, and the Charmed condition.
-The spell also foils wish spells and spells or effects of similar power used to affect the target's mind or to gain information about it.
+The spell also foils wish spells and spells or effects of similar power used to affect the target' \*\*s mind or to gain information about it.

 **For each Magic Critical Success** obtained in the Magic Check, the duration doubles.
 If you get three criticals, the duration is permanent.